 René and Shirley with Adrian and Daniel (with cat).
-Adrian has a masonry business in Vancouver called Ediface Masonry. masonryvancouver.ca He created the wall behind the family.
-Dan teaches E.S.L. and enjoys the beaches in Barcelona, Spain.
+Adrian has a masonry business in Vancouver and he created the wall behind the family. masonryvancouver.ca Dan teaches E.S.L. and enjoys the beaches in Barcelona, Spain.
 Shirley and René live in a super-insulated house they built a few years ago.

-Below he gives a presentation to students in Etobicoke about editing and writing.
+Below René gives a presentation to students in Etobicoke about writing as a career.

-While his original ambition was to be an actor, then a fiction writer, René began working as a teacher in Scarborough to pay the rent.
-He was surprised to find so many students who hated reading.
-When he couldn't find readable and interesting books in the library for them he began to write his own using the students' names as the main characters.
-René used drama and historical narratives to trick reluctant students into learning.
-He also discovered the joy of researching and writing non-fiction.
+When René worked as a teacher in inner-city schools in Scarborough he was surprised so many students hated reading.
+When he couldn't find readable and interesting books in the library he began to write his own using the students' names as the main characters.
+René often introduced historical facts and narratives into his stories to trick reluctant students into learning about Canada.

-Below, talking to students about the mine disasters in Springhill, Nova Scotia, René leads into a talk on child labour laws in Canada.
+Below, René is talking to students about the mine disasters and child labour laws in Eastern Canada.
 In the 1800's boys as young as twelve worked (and died) in the Springhill coal mines.

-René sometimes misses teaching.
-In the photo above he was given a wonderful book launch at Stockdale P.S., his last school.
-Kathryn Corbett (owner of Lighthouse Books in Brighton) organized it and a follow-up visit to the Forest of Trees event in Toronto where students from all over Ontario voted Leaving Fletchville second place overall.
-Here, his former students read their favourite parts from Leaving Fletchville.
+René was given a wonderful book launch at Stockdale P.S., his last school.
+Kathryn Corbett (now owner of Lighthouse Books in Brighton) organized it and a follow-up visit to the Forest of Trees event in Toronto where students from all over Ontario voted Leaving Fletchville second place overall.
+Above, former students read their favourite parts from Leaving Fletchville.